Since 2005, our Department of Plastic Surgery has been approved for a fully integrated residency program.

 Head and Neck Rotation

-An in-depth head and neck experience is available.
-The goals of education, experience and operative management in head and neck oncologic surgery is achieved by a multidisciplinary Head and Neck Service staffed by teams from Plastic Surgery, Otolaryngology and the General Surgery Oncology service.
+Our residents receive an in-depth head and neck experience.
+The goals of education, experience and operative management in head and neck oncologic surgery is achieved by a multidisciplinary head and neck service staffed by teams from plastic surgery, otolaryngology (ENT) and general surgical oncology.
 Further, facial call is shared equally with the ENT service, alternating every other week.
-Additional cases are done in combination at Kaiser Sand Canyon and Anaheim.
+Additional cases are done in combination at Kaiser Permanente hospitals in Irvine and Anaheim Hills.

-This rotation includes a variety of "bread and butter" plastic surgery, including cleft lip, palate, breast reductions, and breast reconstruction and hand surgery under the Direction of Sharrie Mills, M.D.
-This rotation is staffed by six full time faculty.
+This rotation includes a variety of "bread and butter" plastic surgery, including cleft lip, palate, breast reductions, breast reconstruction and hand surgery under the direction of Sharrie Mills, MD.
+This rotation is staffed by six full-time faculty.
 All plastic surgery referrals for the local Kaiser institutions are sent to this rotation hospital.
-In addition, head and neck surgery will be performed both at Anaheim and Sand Canyon.
-Further rotations on the combined Hand service between UC Irvine and Kaiser are also part of the program.
-Finally head and neck reconstruction is being performed with the head and neck service at Kaiser Anaheim and Sand Canyon.
+In addition, head and neck surgery is performed at the Kaiser hospitals in Anaheim Hills and Irvine.

 Hoag Hospital/ Newport Beach Surgery Center